myusername-dot/AvelirCraft/README.md

 # Avelir Craft

-This is a web application for the minecraft server.
+This is a web application for the minecraft server

+Frontend by Egor-Jambulat